artdecocode/assert-throws/documentary/2-assertions/5-strict-equal.md

 ### Strict Equality

 `assert-throws` allows to assert on a strict equality of an error.

-%EXAMPLE: example/strict.js, ../src => assert-throws%
+%EXAMPLE: example/strict, ../src => assert-throws%

-%FORK example example/strict%
+%FORK example/strict%

+%~ width="25"%